singularityhub/stools/README.md

 # Singularity Container Tools

 These are tools for Singularity containers, optimized for using with continuous integration for security and quality checks.
-Right now the package is under development, and these general notes are provided for refernece.
+For an example of the package being used in a continuous integration context, see the [stools-clair](https://github.com/singularityhub/stools-clair) repository.

 [![asciicast](https://asciinema.org/a/178712.png)](https://asciinema.org/a/178712)